-Using the WHO data, a comparison has been made in terms of the crude case fatality rates in Hong Kong and countries/areas with more than 60 cases of SARS.
-The results, shown below, reveal that the case fatality rate for SARS in Hong Kong is 17.1%, significantly higher than that in Mainland China at 6.6%, but significantly lower than that in Taiwan at 27.1%.
+4.44 Using WHO data released on 15 August 2003, a comparison has been made in terms of the crude case fatality rates in Hong Kong and countries/areas with more than 60 cases of SARS.
+The results show that the case fatality rate for SARS in Hong Kong is 17.1%, significantly higher than that in Mainland China at 6.6%, but significantly lower than that in Taiwan at 27.1%.
 Compared with Hong Kong, the crude case fatality rate in Singapore (13.9%), Canada (16.3%) and Vietnam (7.9%) are not significantly different.